The Role of Print in a Digital World: Why Tangible Materials Still Matter

 No Dependency on Devices:

 Printed books do not require any electronic devices, such as e-readers or tablets, to be enjoyed.
-This means that readers can access their books anytime, anywhere, without worrying about battery life, device compatibility, or software updates.
+Readers can access their books anytime, anywhere, without worrying about battery life, device compatibility, or software updates.
 In addition, physical books are less likely to be affected by technological obsolescence, ensuring their long-term accessibility.

 Resale and Second-Hand Market:

-Physical books have a well-established second-hand market, allowing readers to buy, sell, or trade their books with others.
-This not only promotes affordability but also encourages the circulation of books, contributing to a sustainable reading culture
+Hardback books have a well-established second-hand market, allowing readers to buy, sell, or trade their books with others.
+This promotes affordability and encourages the circulation of books, contributing to a sustainable reading culture.

 Even though the digital world keeps growing and changing, there’s still something special about printed books that digital books can’t replace.
 Their lasting appeal shows just how important printed materials are, even in today’s digital age, and they continue to be a cherished part of our lives.